ECON 4013 - Advanced Time Series Econometrics IV (H)

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 Learn various advanced time series econometric methods, estimation methods and related econometric theories 2 Apply these methods to empirical data or develop new time series econometric theories 3 Write a code in Matlab, Gauss, C++, etc. 4 Use Stata, Eviews, and etc, to estimate time series econometric models using real world data 5 Interpret time series models' estimates and analyze the results
+1 To learn various advanced time series econometric methods, estimation methods and related econometric theories 2 To apply these methods to empirical data or develop new time series econometric theories 3 Students are expected to be able to write a code in Matlab, Gauss, C++, etc. 4 Students are expected to be able to use Stata, Eviews, and etc, to estimate time series econometric models using real world data 5 Students are expected to be able to interpret time series models' estimates and analyze the results

 University Graduate Attributes